manoelbritto/ETL_different_Files/README.md

 The data sets were extracted from different sources, for instance:

 *Wikipedia:*
-This was a source where we found Toronto census from 2001 to 2016
+This was a source where I found Toronto data census between 2001 and 2016

 > https://en.wikipedia.org/wiki/Demographics_of_Toronto#cite_note-2011censuspop-18